International Committee for the Promotion of Chinese Industrial Cooperatives

 The agenda of the Executive meeting and the relevant documents which shall be submitted to the meeting for discussion should be delivered to all the Executive members by the secretary-general at least one week before the meeting.

 The Executive members should undertake the obligations to keep participating in the Executive meetings and the decision-making process, and to take on his responsibilities and the work entrusted by the Committee.
 The Executive member who fails to perform the obligations may resign from the Executive Board.
-Those who fail to attend the Executive meetings for three consecutive times without stating the reasons beforehand should be considered as having resigned.
+Those who fail to participate in the Executive meetings for three consecutive times without stating the reasons beforehand should be considered as having resigned.
 Such resignation shall be made known to all the Committee members by the secretary-general who is authorized by the Executive Board.
 The Secretary-general shall have on record of the names of the Executive members who are present at or absent from Executive meetings.

 1. Host the General Assembly and the Executive meetings;